Resurgent structure of 2d Yang-Mills theory on a torus: Introduction

 In this paper, we apply the same method to find non-perturbative corrections to the partition function of the topological string dual to 2d Yang-Mills.
 We find closed form formulas for both single and multi-instanton amplitudes up to arbitrary instanton orders, and they turn out to be slightly different from the formulas in the usual topological string \cite{Gu:2022sqc,Gu:2023mgf}.
 Our 1-instanton amplitude agrees with that of Okuyama and Sakai \cite{Okuyama:2018clk}, but our multi-instanton amplitudes are different.
 They pass high precision numerical tests from resurgence theory, and they overcome the limitations suffered by previous proposals.
 In particular, our formulas are valid for non-vanishing $\theta$ as well.
-Based on these results, we propose the non-perturbative partition function,

-taking into account contributions from all the real instantons, and it is real when both the modulus $t$ and the string coupling $g_s$ are positive.
-It involves an infinite family of real parameters $\boldsymbol{\sigma}=(\sigma_1,\sigma_2,\ldots)$, and in the simplest case $\boldsymbol{\sigma} = \boldsymbol{0}$, it is just the medium resummation of the perturbative partition function.
-Here $B_n(\ldots)$ are complete Bell polynomials, and $\mr{S}^{(\pm)}$ denote the lateral Borel resummations.
-Note that one can choose either of the two lateral Borel resummations $\mr{S}^{(\pm)}$ (see \eqref{eq:latsum} for definition) with the same sign $\pm$ in the Bell polynomials to match it.
-We believe this should be used to formulate the precise duality between 2d Yang-Mills on torus and topological string for finite $N$.
+Based on these results, we propose the non-perturbative partition function \jjj{Modification begins} \eqref{eq:Znps} which take into account contributions from all real instantons.
+Even though it does not seem to be unique on the surface and depends on an infinite family of real parameters, we further conjecture that there is a canonical choice of these parameters i.e.,~\eqref{eq:Zmed}, which should be used to formulate the precise duality between 2d Yang-Mills on torus and topological string for large but finite $N$.\jjj{Modification ends.}

-In addition, we also explore complex instantons, and find two infinite towers of complex instanton sectors.
+\jjj{Modification begins.} As we mentioned, the non-perturbative corrections that we have consistently included are large $N$ instanton corrections for 2d YM theory, or worldsheet instanton corrections for the dual topological string theory due to D-branes, and these are all real instantons with real instanton actions.
+There could equally be complex instantons with complex instanton actions.
+Even though they do not play an important role in the non-perturbative partition function of the chiral 2d YM theory, they do correspond to important generic D-branes in the dual topological string theory with complex central charges.
+In this paper, we also explore complex instantons, and we find two infinite towers of complex instanton sectors.
 They should correspond to non-trivial BPS D-brane bound states in type II string.
-We also discuss a little the wall-crossing behavior of these instanton sectors.
+We also discuss the wall-crossing behavior of these instanton sectors. \jjj{Modification ends.}

 The structure of the paper is as follows.
 In Section~\ref{sc:2dYM} we review the string interpretation of 2d $U(N)$ Yang-Mills on torus in the large $N$ limit, the perturbative partition function of the dual topological string, and the proposal of Okuyama and Sakai \cite{Okuyama:2018clk} to make the latter non-perturbative.
 We comment on the limitations of their proposal.
 In Section~\ref{sc:spe} we make the duality between the 2d $U(N)$ Yang-Mills on torus and topological string more concrete by spelling out the special geometry relations and the singular points in the moduli space, which are crucial for formulating precisely the holomorphic anomaly equations that control the dual topological string theory.
 Section~\ref{sc:np} contains the main results of this paper.
 We work out the instanton amplitudes, derive the real non-perturbative partition function, and finally explore complex instanton sectors.
 We conclude in Section~\ref{sc:con}.